au-ts/lionsos/examples/firewall/webserver/README.md

 the IP address of the firewall on port 80.
 This GUI allows you to view and edit all the filtering rules and routes for both the internal and external networks.

-The webserver runs ontop of Micropython using the Microdot library.
+The webserver runs on top of Micropython using the Microdot library.
 The frontend is implemented in `ui_server.py` and the backend is implemented in `modfirewall.c`.

 The following is a diagram of how the webserver is connected to the system: